 A two-part system is fairly cost effective.
 The wraps tend to be a little more expensive, but you won’t need so many of those.
 As long as the wrap isn’t soiled you can use it for around 12 hours, so that’s one for night time use and a fresh one in the morning for that day.
 During the day you can wipe the inside down when changing.

-To find reviews of shaped nappies use the menu above, or if you’re looking for something in particular then there’s a handy search bar below.
+To find reviews of fitted nappies use the menu above, or if you’re looking for something in particular then there’s a handy search bar.
 For reviews on wraps then take a look at my Covers and Wraps page.